lowfill/didyouknow/README.md

 ## To Do:

 * add ability to choose which language(s) to support
-* make it random if you have more than like 15 tips or just in order if less than 15
+* add more plugins for support